ahlstromcj/seq66/README.md

         *   normal, quantize, and tighten.
         *   Refactored MIDI control for possible future usage of the D1 event value.
+        *   Fixes to external live grid handling.
         *   Fixed the display of loop status changed via MIDI control.
         *   Fixed and updated the Windows build.
+Mitigated high CPU usage when not (!) playing; fixed a bug in microsleep() for Windows.
     *   Version 0.97.2.1:
         *   Fixed odd breakage of loop-control hot-keys.
 Doh!
     *   Version 0.97.2: